steipete/speaking/README.md

 Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
 I direct the day-to-day work as CEO of [PSPDFKit](https://pspdfkit.com) and also share knowledge on our [company blog](https://pspdfkit.com/blog/all/).

 ### Topics 2021

+### Evolving existing Projects with SwiftUI

+We're looking into strategically evolving existing older projects (that still contain Objective-C) with SwiftUI.
+We explore different strategies to support down to iOS 12 and how to work around shortcomings of SwiftUI 1.0.
+(WIP - TALK WILL EVOLVE)

+This talk will be made speficically for Swift Heroes Digital 2021

 ### Continuous Integration for the Rest of Us